carlostkd/Proton_Privacy_Decoded/README.md

-- :shipit: For some weird reason if you abuse from ProtonMail API the API always returns all queried emails as True even if the Email is not a ProtonMail.
+- :shipit: For some weird reason if you abuse from ProtonMail API the API always returns all queried emails as True even if the Email is not a ProtonMail Email.
 ```
 do not abuse and everything runs fine
 ```